Categories: Technology

 Educational Testing Service (ETS) makes students show ID before each test, and then digitally photographs each student.
 If a student shows remarkable improvement in different tests, the photos are compared to rule out cheating.
 The company has also launches a biometric voice identification system for students which uses statistical pattern matching techniques, advanced voice classification methods, and inputs from multiple systems to compare audio samples and create voice prints to ensure it is the same student for each exam.
 Similar companies have also launched fingerprint scanners in test centers.

 Colleges could also harness the power of plagiarism technology, and keystroke pattern recognition technology at test centers to ensure that students are consistently authoring their own work.
-Experts at Pace University reported that they can accurately confirm the identity of test taker in 99.5 percent of cases by analyzing patterns of keyboard pressure.
+Experts at Pace University reported that they can accurately confirm the identity of a test taker in 99.5 percent of cases by analyzing patterns of keyboard pressure.

 There is no magic recipe to solve the problem of college entry cheating.
 Colleges need to roll out a range of new technologies, and take a more active role in vetting foreign test and preparation centers if real change is to be made.
 The first step is for colleges to install a mindset that honest hard work is the best policy.
 Students need to learn that even if successful, cheating could potentially ruin the their experience abroad, at a high financial and emotional cost for them and their families.